House Republicans are mired in chaos after ousting McCarthy and rejecting Scalise. What’s next?

 The days since have been chaos.

-Republicans were huddling Friday morning to discuss how to move forward and whether they should change the conference rules to ensure consensus before a final floor vote to elect a speaker.
 Scalise withdrew after it was clear he would lose the speakership vote on the floor, as McCarthy did 14 times in January before he was narrowly elected speaker on the 15th ballot.

-If Jordan can’t corral the votes, other candidates could come forward.
+If neither Jordan nor Scott can corral the votes, other candidates could come forward.
 Some Republicans have suggested McCarthy could stage a longshot bid to return to the post.
 Others have suggested an unexpected candidate for speaker will ultimately prevail.

 THE FINAL VOTE